-- · Be in good standing at the university and - Maintain satisfactory academic progress in their program of study as set forth in this policy.
+- Be in good standing at the university and - Maintain satisfactory academic progress in their program of study as set forth in this policy.

 SAP is an eligibility requirement and is administered by the university in addition to the academic standards of performance required under the CSU Academic Progress Policy.
-The SAP policy is reviewed annually by the the CSU Office of Financial Aid.
+The SAP policy is reviewed annually by the Office of Financial Aid.

-Students are evaluated at the end of every term for SAP once they have attempted two terms, which is equivalent to 16 weeks of instruction.
-All students are evaluated on three standards: grade point average (qualitative measure), semester hours completion ratio (quantitative measure), and maximum timeframe.
+Students are evaluated for SAP at the end of every payment period, which is equivalent to eight weeks of instruction.
+All students are evaluated on three standards: grade point average (qualitative measure), pace of completion (quantitative measure), and maximum timeframe.
 To maintain eligibility under SAP, students must meet all three standards.